brunotenreiro99/nestjs-fundamentals/other-building-blocks.md

                     }
                 }

     Middlewares can be created as functions or classes.
 A function middleware is stateless, it cannot inject dependencies and dont have access to the nest container.
 On the other hand, classes do.

         Command: nest g middleware <file>

     We bind middlewares to a PATH, for that we can implement NestModule in a module class such as this example:

         export class CommonModule implements NestModule {
             configure(consumer: MiddlewareConsumer) {
                 consumer.apply(LoggingMiddleware).forRoutes('*');
             }
         }

         And here we also set the path(s) that will execute the middleware, in this case * makes it execute in all the paths.

         consumer.apply(LoggingMiddleware).forRoutes({
             path: 'coffees', method: RequestMethod.GET
         });

         In this case instead if will only execute for the GET method of the coffees routes

         consumer.apply(LoggingMiddleware).exclude('coffees').forRoutes('*');

         We can also exclude paths, in this case, we exclude coffees routes to execute the middleware

+    Decorators:

+        NestJS is built around decorators.
+This are functions that apply logic.
+We can create custom decorators!
+Let's imagine we want to get all the request protocol from the route.
+        Normally we would have to use @Req, but this would make everything all to test and harder to read so we can make a custom decorator for that.

+        Example:

+            export const Protocol = createParamDecorator(
+                (data: unknown, ctx: ExecutionContext) => {
+                    const request = ctx.switchToHttp().getRequest();
+                    return request.protocol;
+                },
+            );

+            This decorator, extracts protocol from the request so we don't have to manage with all the rest of the stuff inside the request and only manage the protocol.

+        We can also pass parameters to our decorators.
+For example a default value, then we can access it inside the decorator from the data: unknown parameter by also type safeing it to for example defaultValue: string if our default value we want to send it a string.